The Inbound Marketing Guide

 • Encourage sharing: this is the consequence of quality content.
 We want to share it, to talk about it around us, to create a “virality loop”.

 • Be part of an income strategy: at some point, the content must have an objective of generating income.
-In other words, you should also make content with the goal of getting known and converting 🌠.
+In other words, you should also make content with the goal of getting known and converting. 🌠

 How to improve your content to promote Inbound Marketing?

 To continuously improve your content, the first rule to know is that you need to know everything about your ideal customer.
 So you will do your homework and set up the famous persona.
 If you don’t know who your customer is, you can’t produce relevant content.
-By knowing your core ❤️ target audience as well as its segments perfectly, you will be able to decide whether it is better to produce :

 • Editorial content.